 Many employers are already using student loan assistance programs to help recruit potential employees.

-The government could encourage expansion of these programs by making student loan assistance tax-advantaged.
-It could work similar to how employer sponsored 401(k) plans currently work.
+The government could encourage the expansion of these programs by making student loan assistance tax-advantaged.
+It could work similarly to how employer-sponsored 401(k) plans currently work.

 Letting employers contribute to student loan payments also has the benefit of being very logical.
-In most cases the student debt was incurred to prepare the employers for the job they currently work.
-If employers require the education, they can help employees pay it off.
+In most cases, the student debt was incurred to prepare the employers for the job they currently work.
+If employers require education, they can help employees pay it off.